johnsulf/erlend-johnsen-js1-ca-pokemon/README.md

 This is the repository for my Course Assignment for the JavaScript 1 Course.
 I'll be using the PokéAPI for the project.

+The website is designed with the "mobile-first" principle, but it will also work at larger screens.

 ## Finding an API

 Initially I had an idea of making something with the PokéAPI.
 Then I discarded that beacuse of how the API works.
 When calling fetch() on the URL and json() on the response it returns an array of objects with two properties: name and url.
 That's it.
 And that's obviously not enough for the requirements in this assignment.
 So I started looking at other API's, but couldn't quite let go of the idea.
 Then I came up with the solution of calling fetch() on the URL + id.
 That worked and gave me the result I wanted.